PsyChoDev14/PsyChoDev14/README.md

 - 👀 I’m interested in Js, Python, Html and CSS
 - 🌱 I’m currently learning React.js, Python and Php
 - 💞️ I’m looking to collaborate on Discord Bots, Websites, and other projects
-- 📫 How to reach me psychodev@quebitml.com
+- 📫 How to reach me psychodev@quebitml.com or https://psychodev.quebitml.com

 [![Discord Presence](https://lanyard.cnrad.dev/api/964840473460080661)](https://discord.com/users/964840473460080661)